 The challenge is staggering: with global population projected to expand to almost 10 billion by 2050, experts estimate that feeding the planet will require farmers to grow 69% more calories than they did in 2006.
 At the same time, our existing agricultural systems are already wreaking havoc on the planet, contributing to over 10% of global carbon emissions and using up to half of the world’s habitable land, with devastating consequences for biodiversity, fresh water supplies, and natural ecosystems.

 How can we expand food supply to meet SDG 2 while continuing to make progress on SDGs 6 (Clean Water and Sanitation), 13 (Climate Action), and 15 (Life on Land)?
 Enter AI, which is beginning to transform virtually every aspect of the agriculture and food system.

 Here are 4 ways AI is helping to feed the hungry while saving the planet:

 1. Some agricultural AI startups are focused on the field, training powerful algorithms on vast new datasets to improve the efficiency and performance of traditional farms.
-Tel Aviv based Prospera, for example, collects 50 million data points every day across 4700 fields, analysing them with AI to identify pest and disease outbreaks and uncover new opportunities to increase yields, reduce pollution and eliminate waste.
+Israel-based Prospera collects some 50 million data points each day from 4,700 fields.
+They use AI to analyze them to identify disease and pest outbreaks and find opportunities to grow yields, eliminate waste and reduce pollution.

 2. Others are focused on building entirely new approaches to farming from the ground up, enabled by AI technology.
 Plenty and Aerofarms are pioneering vertical indoor farming, using computer vision and AI algorithms to optimize nutrient inputs and increase yields in real time.
 Root AI is also using computer vision, but combining it with advanced robots to detect when fruit is ripe and harvest it at its prime.